lyteword/chspurgeon-tod/volume-7/psalm-137.md

 c) A holy song for unholy purposes.

-2\.The motive for it.
+2\.
+The motive for it.
 Sometimes mere ridicule; at others, mistaken kindness seeking by sharpness to arouse us from despondency; often mere levity.

-3\.The answer to it, "How can?" etc.
+3\.
+The answer to it, "How can?" etc.

 **Verses 3-4.**

-1\.When God calls for joy we ought not to sorrow.
+1\.
+When God calls for joy we ought not to sorrow.
 The songs of Zion should be sung in Zion.

-2\.When God calls for sorrow we ought not to rejoice.
+2\.
+When God calls for sorrow we ought not to rejoice.
 "How shall we sing?" etc. See Isa 5:12.— *G. R.*

 **Verses 3-4.**

-1\.The unreasonable request: "Sing us one of the songs of Zion."
+1\.
+The unreasonable request: "Sing us one of the songs of Zion."
 This was—

 a) A striking testimony to the joyful character of Jehovah's worship.
 Even the heathen had heard of "the songs of Zion."